bitcoin-unlimited/BUwiki/wally/faq.md

 Once registered, to log in to the website just use Wally to scan the login QR code that is displayed on the website's login page.
 You'll be automatically and securely logged in.

 ## How do I enter my identity information.
 Select the Identity icon at the bottom of Wally's home page.
 The **Identity** page will be displayed.
 A list of your selected web sites that support the Identity feature is displayed.
 Select one of these web sites and a page showing a list of your identity information is displayed along with a switch for each item on the list.
 Items supported by the web site are in black, and identity items not supported are in grey.
-(Note to self: How does one populate the identity info.
-Has this been implemented yet?)
 Turn on the switch for any item that you wish to pass to the web site when logging in.
-(How does one get a URL onto the web site list?)
+Select the gear icon (settings) to display a page that allows you to enter your identity information.

 ## What Wally features can I control using the SETTINGS page?